pyrocko/grond/docs/source/overview/index.rst

 -----------

 Grond is a rather large system.
-The following terminology may help to understand the underlying concepts and implementation strategies.
+The following terminology may help to understand its configuration and the underlying concepts and implementation strategies.

 Event
-    A seismic event which has a unique name among other events available to a specific configuration of Grond.
+    A seismic event which has a unique name among all events available to a specific configuration of Grond.
 An event usually has a preliminary origin and sometimes a reference mechanism attached to it.

 Config file
-    A file, by convention ending with the suffix ``.gronf``, containing a Grond configuration.
+    A `YAML`_ file, by convention ending with the suffix ``.gronf``, containing a Grond configuration.
 The config file can be made to work with multiple events.

 Rundir
-    The run directory, by convention ending with the suffix ``.grun``, where Grond stores intermediate and final results during an optimisation.
+    The directory, by convention ending with the suffix ``.grun``, where Grond stores intermediate and final results during an optimisation run.
 The rundir is created by Grond when running the ``grond go`` subcommand.

 Dataset